There are no products listed under this category.

-One of the most common questions that we are asked at PaintballOnline.com is the difference between using Compressed Air (also referred to as Nitro, Nitrogen, N2, HPA or High Pressure Air) and CO2 tanks.
+One of the most common questions that we are asked at PaintballOnline.com is the difference between using Compressed Air (HPA) and CO2 tanks.
 In a nutshell, both provide pressure for a paintball marker to cycle and propel the paintball.
 However, both work on a different principle and sometimes only one can be used.

-CO2 (Carbon Dioxide) was the first propellant used in paintball and set the standard for many years.
-For paintball purposes we use it in two types of vessels, 12 Gram Cartridges (used in paintball pistols such as the Tiberius and Miltec and stockclass pump markers like the Phantom) and refillable CO2 Tanks.
+Carbon Dioxide, or CO2, was the first propellant used in paintball and set the standard for many years.
+For paintball purposes we use it in two types of vessels, refillable CO2 Tanks, and 12 Gram Cartridges, which are used in paintball pistols such as the Tiberius and TiPXm, as well as on stockclass pump markers like the Phantom.
 These are filled with liquid CO2 which expands to create the pressure used for the marker.
-This pressure fluctuates due to elevation, temperature and other variables but the benchmark is 850 psi (Pounds per Square Inch).
+This pressure fluctuates due to elevation, temperature and other variables but the benchmark is 850 psi or Pounds per Square Inch.

 Using CO2 has some positive advantages.
-The tanks tend to be smaller and lighter than HPA while yielding the same or more shots per fill.
-Facilities to have the tanks filled are generally easier to find as many gas/ welding supply and fire extinguisher shops have the means to fill your tanks as well as paintball pro shops.
-The number one reason for CO2’s enduring popularity is cost.
-The tanks are very cheap so a player can easily own several tanks, thus having plenty of air for a full day of fun.
+The tanks tend to be smaller and lighter than HPA while yielding the same number of shots or more per fill.
+Facilities to have the tanks filled are generally easier to find as many gas, welding supply and fire extinguisher shops have the means to fill your tanks, in addition to paintball pro shops.
+The number one reason for CO2's enduring popularity is cost.
+CO2 tanks are very cheap so a player can easily own several tanks, thus having plenty of air for a full day of fun.

-- Aluminum HPA tanks are up rated to 3000psi max.
-They are smaller and cost effective but weigh much more than fiber wrapped tanks.
-Fiber wrap tanks are rated to 3000psi or 4500psi (check your tank’s label), cost a bit more and have more bulk but are a lot lighter.
+Compressed Air tanks come in two varieties, aluminum and fiber wrapped.
+Aluminum HPA tanks are rated up to a maximum of 3000psi.
+They are smaller and more cost effective, but weigh much more than fiber wrapped tanks.
+Fiber wrap tanks are rated from 3000psi to 4500psi (consult your tank's label), cost more and have more bulk, but are a lot lighter than aluminum tanks.